abdoulaye-tnd/tandian/books/gameofwork.md

 - The same principle applies to losing weight
 - In basketball and football they count the points you score, not the ones you miss
 - You must be able to visualize the goal and the only way the goal can be visual is if it is positive.
-- Instead of a negative goal in pouds, kilogramms that need to be lost, the goal must be to achieve an optimal weight and to maintain that weight once it is achieved
+- Instead of a negative goal in pounds, kilogramms that need to be lost, the goal must be to achieve an optimal weight and to maintain that weight once it is achieved

 ### Goals must be measurable and specific